-In accordance with the applicable statutes and the regulations governing the consulidated plan regulations, the jurisdiction certifies that:
+In accordance with the applicable statutes and the regulations governing the consolidated plan regulations, the jurisdiction certifies that:

-Affirmatively Further Fair Housing -- The jurisdiction will affirmatively further fair housing.
+Affirmatively Further Fair Housing - The jurisdiction will affirmatively further fair housing.

 Uniform Relocation Act and Anti-displacement and Relocation Plan -- It will comply with the acquisition and relocation requirements of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended, (42 U.S.C.
-4601-4655) and implementing regulations at 49 CBR Part 24.
-It has in offect and is following a residential anti-displacement and refocation assistance plan required under 24 CFR Part 42 in connection with any activity assisted with funding under the Community Development Block Grant or HOME programs.
+4601-4655) and implementing regulations at 49.
+CFR Part 24.
+It has in effect and is following a residential anti-displacement and relocation assistance plan required under 24 CFR Part 42 in connection with any activity assisted with funding under the Community Development Block Grant or HOME programs.

-Anti-Lobbying --?'o the best of the jurisdiction's knowledge and belief:
+Anti-Lobbying -- To the best of the jurisdiction's knowledge and belief:

-- 1. No Federal appropriated funds have been paid or will be paid, by or on behalf of it, to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement; - 2.
-If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, it will complete and submit Standard Form-LLL, "Disclosure Form to Report Lebbying," in accordance with its instructions; and - 3.
-It will require that the language of paragraph 1 and 2 of this anti-lubbying certification be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and ecoperative agreements) and that all subrecipients shall certify and disclose accordingly.
+- 1. No Federal appropriated funds have been paid or will be paid, by or on behalf of it, to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Lederal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement; - 2.
+If any fands other than Pederal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative spreament, it will complete and submit Standard Ponn-LLL, "Disclosure Form to Report Lubbying," in accordance with its instructions; and - It will require that the language of paragraph 1 and 2 of this anti-lobbying cariffication be included in the award documents for all subawards at all tiers fincluding subcontracts, subgrants, and contracts notice grents, loans, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.

-Authority of Jurisdiction -The consolidated plan is authorized under State and local law (as applicable). and the jurisdiction possesses the legal authority to carry out the programs for which it is seeking funding, in accordance with applicable HUD regulations.
+Anthority of Jurisdiction --The consulidated plan is amborized under State and local law (as applicable) and the jurisdiction possesses fac legal authority to carry out the programs for which it is seeking finading, in accordance with applicable HLD regulations.

-Consistency with plan -- The housing activities to be undertaken with Community Development Block Grant, HOME, Energency Solutions Grant, and Housing Opportunities for Persons With AIDS finds are consistent with the strategic plan in the jurisdiction's consolidated plan.
+Consistency with plan -The housing activities to be undertaken with Community Development Block.
+Grant, HOME, Emergency Solutions Grant, and Honsing Opportunities for Persons With AIDS funds are consistent with the strategic plan in the jurisdiction's consolidated plan.

-Section 3 -- It will comply with section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
+Section 3 -- It will comply with section 3 of the Housing and Urban Development Act of 1988 (12 U.S.C.
 1701u) and implementing regulations at 24 CFR Part 135.